 1. Targeting Gen Z consumers

-Shein’s target audience are price-driven customers who love online shopping from all over the world.
-The website sees frequent purchases from Gen Z consumers, predominantly women, as well as parents with children aged 1 to 15 years old.
+Shein’s main target audience is price-driven customers who love online shopping from all over the world.
+It sees frequent purchases from Gen Z consumers, predominantly women, as well as parents with children aged 1 to 15 years old.

-Since Gen Z is the most important target consumer group for the platform, which hence aims to be desirable, unique, and socially acceptable for young people.
-This demographic represents a significant market segment but requires tailormade strategies.
-For instance, 55% of Gen Z cite price as the most important factor when shopping for fashion emphasizing that they are extremely price sensitive.
-Shein provides an omnichannel experience with its website, app, and social media, as well as a wide network of fashion influencers.
+Therefore, Shein aims to desirable, unique, and socially acceptable for young people.
+It provides an omnichannel experience with its website, app, and social media, as well as a wide network of fashion influencers.
 Compared to other generations, Generation Z relies more on social media and targeted mobile advertising to discover fashion brands.
-Across the fast fashion retailer’s social media presence, 17.84% of their followers are aged 18-24, and 30.65% are aged 25-34.

-Moreover, the Singapore-based retailer collaborates with Western celebrities adored by young people, including but not limited to Katy Perry, Lil Nas X, Rita Ora, Nick Jonas, and Hailey Bieber to further engage with its target audience.
+Moreover, it collaborates with Western celebrities adored by young people, including but not limited to Katy Perry, Lil Nas X, Rita Ora, Nick Jonas, and Hailey Bieber to further engage with its target audience.
 In addition to these collaborations, Shein expanded its partnerships in other segments and regions.
-In 2021, it collaborated with fashion brand Sarah Kes for a new spring collection.
-In 2022, the Chinese e-tailer collaborated with Omani celebrity and actress Buthaina Al Raisi.
+In 2021, it collaborated with fashion brand Sarah Kes for a new spring collection and in 2022, the Chinese e-tailer collaborated with Omani celebrity and actress Buthaina Al Raisi.

 2. Micro-influencer marketing strategy